wangwiza/tcp-server-rust/README.md

 The server's core design revolves around two distinct thread pools to optimize for different kinds of work.

-1.  [cite_start]**Tokio Runtime (Async I/O)**: A Tokio runtime with 6 worker threads is created to handle all network-related operations[cite: 78, 175]. [cite_start]When a client connects, the main listener task accepts the connection and spawns a new async task to handle all communication with that specific client[cite: 84, 182].
+1.  **Tokio Runtime (Async I/O)**: A Tokio runtime with 6 worker threads is created to handle all network-related operations.
+When a client connects, the main listener task accepts the connection and spawns a new async task to handle all communication with that specific client.
 This allows the server to remain responsive to new connections while processing data for existing ones.

-2.  [cite_start]**Rayon Thread Pool (Parallel CPU)**: A global Rayon thread pool with 10 threads is initialized and shared across all connection-handling tasks using an `Arc`[cite: 78, 81, 176, 179]. [cite_start]When a request for a CPU-intensive task is received, the work is dispatched to the Rayon pool[cite: 95, 193].
+2.  **Rayon Thread Pool (Parallel CPU)**: A global Rayon thread pool with 10 threads is initialized and shared across all connection-handling tasks using an `Arc`.
+When a request for a CPU-intensive task is received, the work is dispatched to the Rayon pool.
 This prevents the CPU-bound work from blocking the Tokio worker threads, which can continue managing I/O for other clients.

-[cite_start]Communication between the Tokio tasks and the Rayon threads is bridged using a `tokio::sync::oneshot` channel[cite: 94, 124]. [cite_start]The Tokio task awaits the result from the channel, which is sent by the Rayon thread upon completing its computation[cite: 96, 194].
+Communication between the Tokio tasks and the Rayon threads is bridged using a `tokio::sync::oneshot` channel.
+The Tokio task awaits the result from the channel, which is sent by the Rayon thread upon completing its computation.

-[cite_start]The `bonus` implementation further demonstrates this model by introducing a `MysteryTask`, which is dynamically routed to either the CPU or I/O handler based on a random probability[cite: 97, 102].
+The `bonus` implementation further demonstrates this model by introducing a `MysteryTask`, which is dynamically routed to either the CPU or I/O handler based on a random probability.

 ---